 Children are also affected by kidney disease but they are more likely to experience the consequences of birth defects and inherited genetic kidney conditions.

-A series of 10 simple facts about kidney disease which we released from 1st March up to World Kidney Day:
+Below are 10 simple facts about kidney disease which we released from 1st March up to 2016 World Kidney Day:

 Although anyone can develop kidney disease, there are a few things that can increase your risk: